 However, it also has a drawback: it excludes people who would actually like to have a job, but who haven’t been looking for one reason or another — and those would work more hours, but aren’t getting them.
 This is sometimes called “slack” in the job market, and it’s another way to tell how well, or poorly, the job market is performing.

-The underemployment rate (U-6) includes everyone in the traditional unemployment rate, plus discouraged workers (those who have stopped looking for work due to current economic conditions); marginally attached workers (those who would like and are able to work, but have not looked for work recently); and involuntary part-time workers (persons employed less than 35 hours/week but who want, and are available for, full-time work).
+One way to measure slack is the underemployment rate (called the U-6).
+It includes everyone counted in the unemployment rate, plus: discouraged workers (who have stopped looking for work due to current economic conditions); marginally attached workers (who would like and are able to work, but have not looked for work recently); and involuntary part-time workers (employed less than 35 hours/week but want and are available for full-time work).

 More To Read

 May 6, 2019

 Decades of meager wage growth, cost-of-living increases and an unjust tax system make it impossible to get ahead

 The State of Working Washington 2018: Part 4